 He could feel the surrounding areas of the room becoming purified of the malice energy.
 The air became pure, making it easier to breathe.
 His body started to glow white, initiating his leveling up, but no messages appeared before him.

 “I can’t believe this.
 He did it!”

 “Did you see that?
 In one throw?”

 The soldiers swarmed around him like a locust patting his back with glee.

 “That was so cool.
 How were you able to do that?”

 “You must be very powerful to summon such a large barrier.”

 The other soldiers nodded in agreement.
 “I’m glad that we came to you.
 We made the right decision.”

 Zero couldn’t help but smile.
-The thanks he was getting from them was unexpected but refreshing.
-Even though they were his enemies at the moment they were allies.
+The thanks he was getting from them were unexpected but refreshing.
+Even though they were his enemies at the moment, they were allies.

 “I’m glad that you are here.
-If I ever see Russ I’m going to kill him.”
-An elderly man with bushy beard stepped forward.
+If I ever see Russ, I’m going to kill him.”
+An older adult with a bushy beard stepped forward.
 “I can’t believe he threw us under the bus like that.”